Schiggebam/apex_algorithms/algorithm_catalog/worldsoils/openeo_udp/Readme.md

 # SCMaP OpenEO User defined process
-This algorithm is used to build bare surface mean composites, by averaging all bare surface observations over a specfic range in time.
+This algorithm is used to build several spectral and statistical composite products including bare surface mean composites, by averaging all bare surface observations over a specfic range in time.

 For the specified area of interest and time, Sentinel-2 scenes (bands B02, B03, B04, B05, B06, B07, B08, B8A, B11, B12) with cloud cover below the max_cloud_cover threshold are loaded.
 Then, the following steps are executed: